mit-cml/appinventor-sources/README.md

     $ git submodule deinit --all

 to clear out the submodules ___before switching branches___.
 When switching back, you will need to repeat the initialization and update procedure above.

+[Blockly](https://github.com/google/blockly) is also a dependency, currently being used as a slightly modified version 10 that can be found at [mit-cml/blockly](https://github.com/mit-cml/blockly/tree/rc/10.5.0).

 ### Troubleshooting common installation issues